In this article:

 And among people who don't want to or can't quit completely, some have replaced cigarettes either entirely or partially with e-cigarettes, with perceived health improvements.

 Nicotine cannot be sold or supplied in Australia except in cigarettes and other tobacco and registered NRT products.
-As such, retailers can't legally sell e-cigarettes in local stores, and there are fines for selling it illegally.
+As such, retailers can't legally sell nicotine liquids for e-cigarettes in local stores, and there are fines for selling it illegally.

 So Australians who buy nicotine for e-cigarettes usually buy it online from overseas in small 'personal use' quantities, and that's not currently prohibited under Australian Customs law.
 However, some state laws override this, including Queensland and Victoria, where possession of nicotine liquid is currently banned.

-As for smoking nicotine-free varieties, some states also ban the sale of products that look like cigarettes, including food and toys, and a recent case in WA upheld this law in relation to e-cigarettes.
+As for nicotine-free varieties, some states also ban the sale of products that look like cigarettes, including food and toys, and a case in WA upheld this law in relation to e-cigarette hardware.

 What's the story overseas?